AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 * It uses a WebSDK implementation.

-* The appropriate field groups that contain the default WebSDK fields are added to your XDM schema.<!--what are the field groups?--> If the field is not added to your schema, it is included in the payload, but ultimately dropped.
+* The appropriate field groups that contain the default WebSDK fields are added to your XDM schema.If the field is not added to your schema, it is included in the payload, but ultimately dropped.

 * Each default field must be curated as a component in a Customer Journey Analytics data view.